USDA-ARS-GBRU/ml-training-site/_tutorials/qiime2.md

 There are several methods of taxonomic classification available.
 The most commonly used classifier is the [RDP classifier](https://rdp.cme.msu.edu/classifier/classifier.jsp).
 Other software includes [SINTAX](http://www.drive5.com/usearch/manual/cmd_sintax.html) and [16S classifier](http://metabiosys.iiserb.ac.in/16Sclassifier/).
 We will be using the QIIME2's built-in naive Bayesian classifier (which is built on Scikit-learn but similar to RDP), noting that the method, while fast and powerful, has a tendency  [over-classify](http://www.drive5.com/usearch/manual/tax_err.html) reads.

-There are two steps to taxonomic classification: [Training the Classifier](https://docs.QIIME2.org/2017.7/tutorials/feature-classifier/) ( or using a [pre-trained](https://docs.QIIME2.org/2017.7/data-resources/) dataset) and classifying the sequence variants.
+There are two steps to taxonomic classification: [training the classifier](https://docs.QIIME2.org/2017.7/tutorials/feature-classifier/) (or using a [pre-trained](https://docs.QIIME2.org/2017.7/data-resources/) dataset) and classifying the sequence variants.
 Generally it is best to train the classifier on the exact region of the 16S, 18S or ITS you sequenced.
 For this tutorial we will be using a classifier model trained on the Silva 99% database trimmed to the V4 region.

 ```bash